 Our vision is to enable open scholarship by supporting an information infrastructure on an international level.

-We are increasing the impact of partner activities by exchanging knowledge between experts in the area of digital technologies for research and higher education.
+Knowledge Exchange shall increase the impact of the Partner Organisations' activities by creating synergies through international exchange of knowledge between experts in the area of digital infrastructure and services for research and higher education.

 How we work